existme/MyDotFiles/help.md

 ║ ctrl + p                     ║ Previous item in neocomplete list                                   ║
 ║ ctrl + n                     ║ Next     item in neocomplete list                                   ║
 ║                              ║                                                                     ║
+╠══╣     vim-sorround     ╠════╬═════════════════════════════════════════════════════════════════════╣
+║                              ║                                                                     ║
+║ cs'"                         ║ Change Sorround ' -> "  (do it inside 'test')                       ║
+║ cs' then <q>                 ║ Change Sorround ' -> <q> (do it inside 'test')                      ║
+║ ds'                          ║ Remove delimiter sorrounding of ' (do it inside 'test')             ║
+║ di'                          ║ Remove inside sorrounfing of ' (do it inside 'test')                ║
+║ vllllllls'                   ║ Sorround virtual selection with ' (go to V then 4left and s)        ║
+║ ysiw(                        ║ Sorround word with (         ex:  ( sneak )                         ║
+║ ysiW(                        ║ Sorround whole word with (   ex:  ( g:sneak#s-next = 1 )            ║
+║ ysw**(                         ║ Sorround word with (         ex:  ( sneak )                         ║
+║ ysW(                         ║ Sorround whole word with (   ex:  ( g:sneak#s-next = 1 )            ║
+║                              ║                                                                     ║
+║                              ║   The difference between ysiw and ysw is that with i(nner text)     ║ ║                              ║   the whole word would be modified however without it from the      ║ ║                              ║   cursor position to the end of the word will be sorrounded         ║ ║                              ║                                                                     ║ ║ yss                          ║ yss operates on the current line ignoring the leading space         ║ ║ yssB                         ║ Sorround current line with block: {Hello world!}                    ║ ║ yssb                         ║ Sorround current line with parantesis: (Hello world!)               ║ ║                              ║                                                                     ║ ║ ySS                          ║ Sorrounds the current line but puts delimters in separate lines     ║ ║                              ║ and idents the current line                                         ║ ║                              ║                                                                     ║
+║ <c-g>                        ║ In insert mode starts writing in a block                            ║ ║                              ║                                                                     ║
+║ vS                           ║ In visual mode a capital S will result in sorrounding lines         ║ ║                              ║                                                                     ║
 ╠═════╣ miscellaneous ╠════════╬═════════════════════════════════════════════════════════════════════╣
 ║                              ║                                                                     ║
 ║ gc                           ║ Toggle comment for the selected text or block                       ║